Shopify Structured Data: Why and How to Add It To Your Store

 Shopify collection schema markup

 CollectionPage is the main data type that a collection page should contain.
-Collection pages should also have at least one ListItem type for each product included in the Shopify collection page.
+Collection pages should also have at least one ItemList that contains a ListItem for each product included in the Shopify collection page.

 Collection page properties should include: